 The Brown-Forman Cardinal Challenge (BFCC) is designed to mimic the real world process of raising venture capital.
 The competition is for graduate students to gain real experience in this process while developing and growing new ventures based either on their own ideas and technologies or those developed by others.

-We adhere to the eligibility and rules & guidelines of the Global Venture Labs Investment Competition with exceptions as outlined on this page.
+We adhere to the Eligibility and Rules & Guidelines of the former Global Venture Labs Investment Competition with exceptions as outlined on this page.

-- Under “Team Composition” (in rules and guidelines below)- For Cardinal Challenge each team is required to travel with at least two (2) and no more than five (5) presenting members.
+- Under “Team Composition” (below)- For Cardinal Challenge each team is required to travel with at least two (2) and no more than five (5) presenting members.

-- Under “Preparing an Executive Summary” (in rules and guidelines below)- For Cardinal Challenge the executive summary is no more than three (3) pages and may include a cover page as an additional fourth (4th ) page.
+- Under “Preparing an Executive Summary” (below) – For Cardinal Challenge the executive summary is no more than three (3) pages and may include a cover page as an additional fourth (4th ) page.

-- Under “Business Plan Review” (in rules and guidelines below)- For Cardinal Challenge the first round judges will read the entire business plan.
+- Under “Business Plan Review” (below)- For Cardinal Challenge the first round judges will read the entire business plan.

-- Under “Presentation Rules” (in rules and guidelines below)- As an early season competition, Cardinal Challenge presentation format is 15-minutes uninterrupted presentation followed by 15-minutes Q&A.
+- Under “Presentation Rules” (below)- As an early season competition, Cardinal Challenge presentation format is 15-minutes uninterrupted presentation followed by 15-minutes Q&A.